TPower2112/CISSP-Study-Guide/README.md

 - Initially, I gave myself four months to study since I had a full time job and a family.
 After reading all the material below, I needed another month to go over practice questions and practice exams.
 - Studying time varies with each person, allow enough flexibility to provide breathing room, but enough rigidity to stay focus.
-- By scheduling the exam, you are committing your mind, body, and wallet to studying.
+- With scheduling the exam, you are committing your mind, body, and wallet to studying.

 ## Study and Sit for an intro Cloud Certification Exam
 - By studying for and passing an introductory cloud exam, I was able to get into a studying mindset and gain confidence.